MTV3: Early years

 Oy Mainos-TV-Reklam Ab, or MTV for short, was founded on 29 April 1957 with the idea of establishing a commercial television channel that would show advertisements between programmes.
 MTV was one of the earliest nationwide private television networks in Europe, preceded only by the ITV network in the United Kingdom and RTL in Luxembourg.

 The project set out to lease programming blocks from Yleisradio (YLE), the public broadcaster, whose television project Suomen Televisio had already begun test broadcasts.
 Yleisradio was initially reluctant but eventually agreed to get additional revenue, which was required to produce programmes to compete with TES-TV.
 According to the initial agreement, MTV only got around ten hours a week of airtime, all outside the prime time and was not allowed to produce its newscasts nor air party political broadcasts.
 MTV's first broadcast was on 13 August 1957.

 During the early years, MTV was on shaky financial and political grounds.
 The company survived the troubles and by the early 1960s had begun to establish its position.
 As Yleisradio expanded the range of television broadcasts, MTV's coverage also increased.
 This gave them a significant competitive edge over TES-TV since renamed to Tesvisio, whose broadcasts could only be watched in some of the larger cities.
 In 1964, Yleisradio announced that they had purchased Tesvisio (who were nearing bankruptcy) outright and that they would launch a second channel reorganized from Tesvisio's assets.
 MTV expressed demands that the second channel be given to them, but Yleisradio refused any such attempts, agreeing however to give MTV more air time, even some prime time, on the second channel.
 TV-ohjelma 2 ("TV programme 2") launched on 7 March 1965, with Suomen Televisio renamed to TV-ohjelma 1 ("TV programme 1").

 Even though YLE and MTV broadcast on the same two channels, they were effectively considered separate networks and organised daily handovers, including airing idents, to the other network whenever MTV's programming blocks began or ended.
 This could happen independently for either of the two channels, since they had independent schedules as time went on, a distinction in terms of programming between the two broadcasters developed, with MTV focusing on lighter entertainment and YLE on informative programmes.
 MTV moved their headquarters to a new building, Pöllölaakso (fi:Pöllölaakso (1967–2023)), in Ilmala in 1967.
+During summer, advertising rates were halved.
 The first colour broadcast on MTV was aired in 1970.
 Like with Yleisradio, colour programming increased gradually and by the end of the 1970s, most programmes were in colour.
 To commemorate the colour transition, MTV introduced a new, simplified owl logo in 1975 which would remain in use until 1993.